-Allow a minimum of one (1) week after the last advertisement in for the receipt of responses from interested design professionals.
-Responses shall be in writing and in the format stipulated in the RFQ, (FAX or telegram communications are not acceptable), and addressed to the Agency official identified in the RFQ document.
-EXCEPTION: Allow a minimum of not less than two (2) weeks for projects that are large or complex and that might require the services of an out-of-state design or consultant firm.
+Allow a minimum of not less than one (1) week after the last advertisement in for the receipt of responses from will be allowed for all interested design professionals. to respond Responses shall be in writing and in the format stipulated in the RFQ, (FAX or telegram communications are not acceptable), and addressed to the Agency official identified in the RFQ document. indicating their interest in providing professional services for the particular project published EXCEPTION: Allow a minimum of not less than two (2) weeks for projects that are large or complex and that might require the services of an out-of-state design or consultant firm.